zielakuk/Rippled-on-Raspberry-Pi-4/README.md

 ```

 It will take a while.
-Go for a Brendy or Debowe and come back a few h later.
+This may take about two hours.